 13. Borrow money from your relatives

-Asking family for a loan can be extremely sensitive.
+Need money now?
+Your family might be able to help but asking family for a loan can be extremely sensitive.
 Often, many of us are too proud to admit we need help.
-But if you're in dire straits, it may be worth considering.
+But if you’re in dire straits, it may be worth considering.

 14. Babysit kids in your neighborhood

-If you're a natural with kids and need fast access to cash, then offer to babysit for local families.
-Many parents are eager to find a reliable sitter who lives nearby, gets along well with their kids, and is available at short notice.
+If you’re a natural with kids and need fast access to cash, then offer to babysit for local families.
+Many parents are eager to find a reliable sitter who lives nearby, gets along well with their kids and is available at short notice.

 15. Pet-sitting and dog-walking